 What is the power of "not yet"...

 ...for you as a writer-teacher?
-Think about the terms “growth mindset” and “fixed mindset” for you in your history as a writer.
-Also, was there anything you found to be problematic about her ideas?
+Think about the terms “growth mindset” and “fixed mindset” in regard to your personal history as a writer.
+Also, was there anything you found to be problematic about Dweck's ideas?
 It’s okay to push back.

 Weebles wobble, but they don't fall down.